 - We have helped the 4-H raise money to supply pet re-breather masks for several fire companies in Monmouth County.

 - We have raised money to purchase a bullet proof vest for Jake, a bomb detection Golden Retriever with the Monmouth County Sheriff’s Department.

 - We entertain & educate the public by putting on demonstrations annually in Obedience and Agility at the Monmouth County Fair.

 - We offer free pet training for people who are raising puppies to be returned to a service dog organization.

-- We consistently donate to pro-dog organizations and dogs in need including a fund for the Katrina dogs and the Monmouth County ASPCA.
+- We consistently donate to pro-dog organizations and dogs in need including the Monmouth County ASPCA.

 Here’s what some of our members have to say: